 At first Gaggini denied that the video was being used for marketing purposes, but when I pointed out that it a lead magnet on the Accuquilt site so that viewing access was granted after visitors entered their email addresses he acknowledged that indeed it was.

-“So God Made a Quilter” is currently the seventh most popular video on Accuquilt’s YouTube channel with 53,732 views.
+“So God Made a Quilter” is currently the seventh most popular video on Accuquilt’s YouTube channel with 53,732 views (Note: In July 2017 Accuquilt took the video down temporarily, then reuploaded it.
+The current lower download numbers are a reflection of that).
 “Nothing really compares to it,” Gibney told me.
 “It’s among our most shared content.”

 Still other quilters take issue with the gender of the narrator.
 Designer Sam Hunter says,“To have it read by a man, not a woman, implies a male authority over a primarily female endeavor and I’m sick of us allowing men to describe our worlds and write our histories.”